 Feel free to use whichever tips you feel will help you with your monologue.
 Even if one element provides for you something of value, that is a bonus to moving you forward in your work.

 1. Choosing Your Monologue

-It’s a smart play to have a monologue that combines serio-comedic elements because it give you a chance to express a mixture of both comedy and drama genres.
-Oftentimes all you are asked to do is one monologue and by having one that displays a bit of humor and seriousness can help show your range in the eyes casting professional.
+It’s a smart play to have a monologue that combines serio-comedic elements because it give you a chance to express a mixture of both comedy and drama in one monologue piece.

 2. Not Too Long

 It’s industry standard to have a monologue that is in the 1-2 minute duration.